 Today I would like to introduce a subject that has been in the news for the past week.
 A subject of utmost importance that I think every believer must be aware of.
 It is the Ethics of Birth Control.

 Crossway Blog has a Series on the ethics of birth control and I would like to share their thoughts here.
-A
+Adapted from Ethics for a Brave New World, Second Edition, by John S. Feinberg and Paul D. Feinberg

 The twentieth century saw major changes in humankind’s understanding sexuality—the sexual revolution, the rise of varying understandings of sexual orientation, and of morally permissible sexual activity.
 The methods of conceiving and gestating a baby have also dramatically expanded.
 During the last half of the twentieth century there has been a steady increase in the use of birth control devices—for Christians and non-Christians alike.
 Despite a long tradition of hesitation in regard to birth control, both pragmatic and biblical considerations have led many Christians to conclude that birth control is morally acceptable.